microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

 ## `@type`

 You can reference types with the "@type" tag.
-The type can be
+The type can be:

 1. Primitive, like `string` or `number`.
 2. Declared in a TypeScript declaration, either global or imported.